AppsEveryWhere/AppsEveryWhere.github.io/README.md

 ## 🚀 About Us

-**AppsEveryWhere** is a freelance app development studio committed to building scalable, elegant, and custom-made solutions for businesses and individuals.
+**AppsEveryWhere** is a freelance app development studio led by **Hariharan Sivakumar**, committed to building scalable, elegant, and custom-made solutions for businesses and individuals.
 With experience in mobile, web, and cross-platform technologies, we bring your ideas to life across all devices.

+Our mission is to empower businesses through intuitive technology, ensuring that innovation is accessible **everywhere**.

 ---

-## 🎯 Mission & Vision
+## 🌟 Mission & Vision

 **Mission:**
 Empower businesses through high-quality app solutions that are functional, elegant, and accessible.